Guthrie Thomas: Sittin' Crooked and Dear Ginny

-Capital Records and Bound for Glory
+Capitol Records and Bound for Glory

 In 1975, Thomas began working with producer Nick Venet and engineer Andy MacDonald at the Record Plant.
-The album Guthrie Thomas I, was released on Capital Records later that year.
+The album Guthrie Thomas I, was released on Capitol Records later that year.
 "The most remarkable new talent of this year and one of the finest of this decade," said a review in The Times.
 "Guthrie Thomas offers a debut album of stunning dimensions."
 The Times-Herald of Vallejo, CA gave it 6 out of 10 stars.
 "Required listening for every budding troubadour," according to the Tucson Daily Citizen, which compared Thomas favorably to Jim Croce.
 "This album is a find--a real sleeper," said the Los Angeles Free Press.
 It also received favorable reviews from Variety and The Columbia Record.

 To promote the album, Capitol released a single, "Arlo Guthrie on Guthrie Thomas", consisting of sample tracks and a phone interview with musician Arlo Guthrie, praising the work.
 Guthrie, Ringo Starr and Hoyt Axton also contributed to radio advertisements for the album's marketing.

 In 1975, Thomas landed a small role in the Hal Ashby film Bound for Glory, portraying Woody Guthrie's younger brother George.
 He also contributed to the film as a music coordinator and reportedly tried (unsuccessfully) to teach David Carradine how to play guitar.

-Lies and Alibis, Thomas' fourth album in total and second on Capital Records, was released in 1976.
+Lies and Alibis, Thomas' fourth album in total and second on Capitol Records, was released in 1976.
 It featured notable contributions from his friend, drummer Ringo Starr.
 According to one source, Thomas met Starr while recording a Hoyt Axton television special and the two became good friends, with Thomas a frequent guest at Starr's LA home.
 Starr played on three tracks from Lies and Alibis and sang a duet with Thomas on the song "Band of Steel," written by Starr and intended for his Beaucoups of Blues album, but given to Thomas to record instead.
 Other players include drummer Jim Keltner, John Hartford, David Paich, Lyle Ritz, David Foster and Joyous Noise frontman Lee Montgomery.

 Lies and Alibis received positive to mixed reviews.
 The Star-Phoenix criticized the production and arrangement of the album.
 "Weak," said The Lawrence Journal-World, which nonetheless noted Thomas' development as an artist and singled out "Band of Steel" as a high point, along with a duet with John Hartford.
 The Beaver County Times reviewed it favorably, though noting that Thomas had a unique ability to sound like other artists.

 Dedicated to his then-partner Virginia Vick, it was Thomas' last major-label release.

 In a 1976 interview with the Austin American-Statesman, Thomas described his working methods at the time: writing songs on legal pads "like you do a script," revising up to 15 times, writing four or five songs per day.
 He acknowledged heavy cocaine usage, but worked to break the habit due to its detrimental effects.
 "It makes you pretty scatterbrained and makes you yell at your old lady a lot."